 Welcome to the parents’ discussion board and thank you for your post.

-Should you wish to speak to an adviser, please telephone our free, confidential advice line on 0808 801 0366.
-The advice line is open from 9.30am to 3pm Monday to Friday (except Bank Holidays).
+If your child is subject to a care order and you wish to have more advice from an adviser on our advice line, you can telephone on 0808 801 0366.
+The advice line is open from 9.30am to 3pm Monday to Friday.